 1. Set Up A Bank Account With A Normal, Online Bank.

 First, you need to have a bank account with a normal, online bank.
 I highly recommend using Ally Bank.
 It’s the only bank I’ve used with these accounts and the only one that I know will work perfectly with your Insight Cards.
 The good thing is that Ally allows you to connect up to 20 external bank accounts.
-We’ll need that if we want to max out our 5% savings
+We’ll need to potentially link as many as nine external accounts if we want to max out our 5% savings.
+If you don’t have an Ally account, I recommend getting one.
+It only takes a few minutes and you can do it all online.

 2. Sign Up For Your Insight Card.